Use Ad Exchange and AdSense line items

 Click Add creatives and select new creative.

-If you're creating an Ad Exchange line item, you can click Automatically generate all creatives in the "Creatives" section to bypass this step.
+If you're creating an Ad Exchange line item, you can click Automatically generate creative in the "Creatives" section to bypass this step.

 If you have multiple AdSense or Ad Exchange accounts associated with your DFP network, you can't change the AdSense or Ad Exchange account linked to the line item after a creative has been assigned to the line item (even if the creative is later removed from the line item).
 You need to create a new line item if you wish to associate a different AdSense or Ad Exchange account with the line item.